FENECON Home 10 assembly and operating instructions

 7.3.1.
 Communication between two battery towers

-1. If two battery towers are operated, the enclosed network cable must be plugged in and locked between tower 1 PARALLEL OUT and tower 2 PARALLEL IN. |
+1. If two battery towers are operated, the enclosed network cable must be plugged and locked between the two towers between tower 1 PARALLEL OUT and tower 2 PARALLEL IN.
+2. On the second tower, the jumper plug must be set to PARALLEL OUT. |

 7.3.2.
 Communication between three battery towers

-1. If three battery towers are operated, the enclosed network cables between tower 1 PARALLEL OUT and tower 2 PARALLEL IN and between tower 2 PARALLEL OUT and tower 3 PARALLEL IN must be plugged in and connected between the three towers. |
+1. If three battery towers are operated, the enclosed network cables must be connected between the three towers.

 7.4.
 Capacity expansion of the battery tower